AhnfLabib/mime./README.md

-# Q. - Creepypasta Scraper
+# mime. - Creepypasta Scraper

 A modern web application for scraping and browsing creepypasta stories from the Creepypasta Wiki.